 When you wake up, the only thing you want to see is your morning cup of coffee, not a trail of ants trespassing across your kitchen countertops.
-Carry on reading to discover how ants get inside kitchens and what you need to do to get rid of ants.
+Read on to learn about how ants get into kitchens and what to do to get rid of ants.

 In short, ants favour your kitchen more than any other room in your home.
 Ultimately, ants are equipped with odour detectors.
 This allows them to quickly and efficiently sniff out potential sources of food.
-Ants are highly skilled in detecting the trace of foods that can accumulate on your kitchen countertops and flooring.
-It only takes a spot of spilled apple juice, a few cake crumbs and the orange peel in your under-the-sink garbage for ants to appear on site.
+Ants are highly skilled in detecting the traces of foods that can accumulate on your kitchen countertops and flooring.
+It only takes a spot of spilled apple juice, a few cake crumbs or an orange peel in your garbage can for ants to appear on site.
 Any food residue is an open invitation for ants to raid your kitchen.

 When questioning “how to get rid of ants in the kitchen”, the first step in removing them is identifying the ant species you’re dealing with.
 This helps you determine what is attracting ants into your food preparation space.

 Elsewhere, you should make sure to remove any garbage food daily, and clean your sink and refuse bins regularly.
 For those with garbage disposal systems, run them long enough to ensure all food waste has been ground up and flushed away.

 Are ants in my kitchen dangerous?